Fraud Blocker

 Creating A Better Sleep Environment

-One of the best things you can do to improve your sleep during stressful times is to create a better sleep environment.
+One of the best things you can do to improve your sleep in stressful times is to create a better sleep environment.
 This means making sure your bedroom is dark, quiet, and cool.
-You should also avoid using electronic devices in bed.
 Creating a calm and relaxing environment will help you fall asleep more easily and get a better night’s sleep.

 Another way to improve your sleep during stressful times is to establish a regular sleep schedule.
 Going to bed and waking up at the same time each day will help regulate your body’s sleep-wake cycle.
-This will make it easier for you to fall asleep and stay asleep throughout the night.
+This will make it easier.

 Finally, make sure you are getting enough exercise during the day.
 Exercise can help improve your sleep by reducing stress and promoting relaxation.
 Just make sure you don’t exercise too close to bedtime as this can make it harder to fall asleep.